gabriel/YOCView/README.md

 YOCView
 =========

 A view controller in UIKit is a wrapper around a single view that provides notifications (appear, disappear, etc) and some state (orientation, navigation item, etc).
-Because of this extra layer, it can cause you to write a lot of delegate and callback code in order to coordinate between views that are nested in separate view controllers.
-YOCView elimintates this layer.
+Because of this extra layer, it can cause you to write a lot of delegate and callback code in order to coordinate between views that are in different view controllers.
+YOCView elimintates this view controller layer.

 But is this taking the C out of MVC?
 Not really.
 The view class is (C), and how it renders itself (`drawRect:`) is (V), and any data models would be the (M).